williamsantosa/Not-Clash-v2/README.md

 Not Clash is an idea based off the original League of Legends event called "Clash" where teams of 5 players face off against one another in a bracket tournament.
 Thus, "Not Clash" borrows that idea and instead of a tournament, it facilitates League of Legends custom matches and stores player information into SQLite database.

-## Planned Features
+## Planned Features (ROADMAP)

+1. Update README with images.
-1. Choose type of matchmaking.
+2. Choose type of matchmaking.
    1. Plan: To choose the match details, set customId to "selectUsers<matchType>"
    2. Check for the matchType using regex (like HTML link)
-2. Display match history
+3. Display match history
    1. Overall match history
    2. Player match history
-3. Choose player to hop to in leaderboard
+4. Choose player to hop to in leaderboard